Doing Business With AH

 Addenda to this NOFA will only be issued and posted on AH’s website.
 Addenda will not be mailed to potential Respondents.
 It is the responsibility of the Respondent to monitor AH’s website and Business Management Portal for any addenda issued.

-Documentation: Addendum Letter #2 Signed
+Documentation: Addendum Letter #2 w_Revised HUD Guide- Signed

-Notice of Funding Availability (NOFA) ADDENDUM #1
+Notice of Funding Availability Application (NOFA) FAIRCLOTH TO RAD ADDENDUM #1

 The Faircloth to RAD program represents a unique opportunity for PHAs, like Atlanta Housing, to create new affordable units through its existing Faircloth authority.
 This strategy allows for the redevelopment of previously demolished affordable public housing units, providing additional operating funds to operate these as safe, decent, sanitary, and affordable units for low-income families.